-UCM has been successful in placing graduates in prestigious teaching, performing and other musicrelated careers.
-Central Missouri alumni include the concertmaster of a major symphony orchestra, a member of the U.S. Navy Sea Chanters, a vocal soloist with the New York Philharmonic Orchestra, winners of national composition contests and highly successful educators.
+UCM has been successful in placing graduates in prestigious teaching, performing, and other music-related careers including the recording industry.
+Central Missouri alumni include the concertmaster of the St. Louis Symphony Orchestra, a former member of the U.S. Navy Sea Chanters, a vocal soloist with the New York Philharmonic Orchestra, winners of national composition contests, employees of major record labels, and highly successful educators.

-The Department of Music's Achievement Awards, Service Awards and Music Foundation Scholarships are awarded based on ability and willingness to participate in ensembles.
-Foundation Scholarships and Achievement Awards are reserved primarily for music majors and minors.
-Service Awards are available to all students.
+The Department of Music's Merit Scholarships, Service Awards and Music Foundation Scholarships are awarded based on ability and various combinations of enrollment in applied lessons and ensemble participation.
+Any student that participates is eligible for most of these awards.
+There are a few awards reserved specifically for music majors.
+Additionally, the University awards academic scholarships based on previous academic performance and test scores.
 Auditions are held in November, on Presidents Day weekend each February, or by appointment.